Phase transition and evidence of fast-scrambling phase in measurement-only quantum circuit: Numerical analysis

 Second, let us introduce the TMI.
 We divide the system into four contiguous subsystems denoted by $\{A,B,C,D\}$ as shown in Fig.~\ref{Fig1}(c).
 By using the entanglement entropy, we define the mutual information between $X$ and $Y$ subsystems (where $X, Y$ are some elements of the set of the subsystems $\{A,B,C,D\}$, and $X\neq Y$);

 This quantity quantifies the correlation between the subsystems $X$ and $Y$.
 Further, from the mutual information, the TMI for the subsystems $A$, $B$ and $C$ is given by

-The TMI extracts the correlation among the subsystems A, B, and C. That is, the TMI can capture the mutual correlation emerging by quantum dynamics of the system and thus has been broadly employed \cite{Zabalo2020,Sharma2022,Kuriyattil2023}.
+The TMI extracts the correlation among the subsystems A, B, and C. That is, the TMI can capture the mutual correlation and scrambling (spread of quantum information) emerging by quantum dynamics of the system and thus has been broadly employed \cite{Zabalo2020,Sharma2022,Kuriyattil2023}.
 There, the strength of the correlation is given by the magnitude of negativity of the TMI \cite{Hosur2016}.
+In detail, $I_3(A:B:C)$ captures property of information scrambling more precisely than the mutual information since the mutual information quantifies correlation between two subsystem, but the TMI quantifies correlation of quantum information (spread of information) among three subsystems.
+If information spreads over the three regimes $A$, $B$, $C$, then the mutual information $I(A;BC)>I(A;B)+I(A;C)$, then $I_3 < 0$ and if information gets localized (especially, information in $A$ does not spread across the three regime), then $I(A:B)+I(A:C)=I(A:BC)$ is satisfied, then $I_3=0$.
 We shall employ a rescaled TMI $\tilde{I}_3\equiv I_3/{\ln 2}$ in this work.

 Note that the TMI is an efficient physical quantity to study the criticality if circuit model under study exhibits a phase transition.
-Since the TMI has minimal finite-size drifts, its calculation predicts the location of the critical point precisely with minimal scaling assumptions on small system sizes~\cite{Zabalo2020,KOI2022}.
+Since the TMI has minimal finite-size drifts, its calculation predicts the location of the critical point precisely with minimal scaling assumptions on small system sizes~\cite{Zabalo2020}.

 As the third quantity, negativity is considered.
 It can be efficiently calculated in stabilizer formalism, as proposed in Refs. \cite{Shi2020,Sang2021}.
 As in the calculation of the TMI, we consider four contiguous subsystems, $\{A,B,C,D\}$.
 Then, we define the negativity as